-For the three months ended September 30, 2023, revenue in the amount of \$50,000 was recognized from a non-refundable upfront license fee.
-No revenue was recognized for the three months ended September 30, 2022.
+For the six months ended December 31, 2023, revenue in the amount of \$50,000 was recognized from a non-refundable upfront license fee.
+No revenue was recognized for all other periods presented.

 Contract Assets

 A contract asset is an entity's right to payment for goods and services already transferred to a customer if that right to payment is conditional on something other than the passage of time.
 Generally, an entity will recognize a contract asset when it has fulfilled a contract obligation but must perform other obligations before being entitled to payment.